git-bug/git-bug/doc/model.md

 # Data model

 The biggest problem when creating a distributed bug tracker is that there is no central authoritative server (doh!).
-This imply some constraint.
+This implies some constraints.

 ## Anybody can create and edit bugs at the same time as you